 Details of the remuneration of the Directors, the key management personnel of the Group (as defined in AASB 124 Related Party Disclosures) and specified executives of PepinNini Lithium Limited and the PepinNini Lithium Limited Group are set out in the following tables.
-The key management personnel of the Group are the Directors of PepinNini Lithium Limited (see previous pages).
+The key management personnel of the Group are the Directors of PepinNini Lithium Limited (see page 10 above).